kadyb/vector-benchmark/README.md

 Its absence significantly slows down data processing.
 `{pygeos}` is installed by default with version 2.0 of `{Shapely}`.

-Note `{terra}` uses an external structure in C++ to store data, so it has better performance compared to other packages.

 <img src="comparison.png" width="100%"/>

 The detailed results are available at https://kadyb.github.io/vector-benchmark/report.html.